tobicorradi/disneyplus-clone/README.md

 * Get details from an specific movie, like casting, runtime, overview, director, release date etc.
 * Get a recommended list of movies depending on the movie that you´ve chosen.
 ## Installation
-* Clone the repo.
+* Clone the project
 * Execute *npm install* command
-* Edit the *.env.test* file with your The Movie DB api key.
+* Edit the *.env.example* file with your The Movie DB api key
 * Execute *npm start*
 * Done :)
 ## Libraries/Technologies used